JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 counter-argument while also building up my opponent.

 Actually, I'm suggesting to take it even further.
-Yes, I should build up my opponent's credibility; yes, I should argue against their strongest arguments; now I go even further: I should argue against myself.
+Yes, I should build up my opponent's credibility; yes, I should argue against their strongest arguments; also, I should argue against myself.

 That's dangerous, because the moment I begin arguing for the other side, my opponent could claim victory.
 Even if they don't, I risk convincing listeners of a point I disagree with.